astropenguin/pandas-dataclasses/README.md

     wind_unit: str = "m/s"
 ```

-In this example, units of the temperature and the wind speed can be dynamically updated like `Weather.new(..., temp_unit="deg F", wind_unit="km/h"`).
+where units of the temperature and the wind speed can be dynamically updated like `Weather.new(..., temp_unit="deg F", wind_unit="km/h"`).

 ### Custom pandas factory